blocknetdx/documentation/docs/governance/proposal-voting.md

 			./blocknetdx-cli mnbudget vote 06a50c125aa305fbe38fa0fe9a1b39db1b1318838aadaec55f95c7a52101d83f yes

-		??? tip "Tip: Voting for Multiple Service Nodes"
+		??? tip "Tip: Voting for Multiple Service Nodes."
 			To vote for multiple Services Nodes at the same time, use the following format instead: `./blocknetdx-cli mnbudget vote-many [PROPOSAL-HASH] [VOTE]`.
 Notice the second term is now `vote-many` instead of `vote`.
 This needs to be performed from the Blocknet wallet that contains the 5000 BLOCK collateral.

 	1. Press the *Enter* key to submit the command and register your vote to the network.
-	1. Voting Complete!
-		1. Repeat this process for every proposal you are voting for.
-		1. If you want to change a vote, you must wait at least 60 minutes to be able to vote again.
-		1. Keep your Service Node active until the Superblock.
+	--8<-- "complete-proposal-voting.md"

 ??? example "Windows"
-	1. Start the wallet.
+	1. Start the [wallet](/wallet/setup).
 If it's not already running, use the following instructions to start it.
 		1. Navigate to the `bin` folder within your Blocknet wallet installation directory (EG: `C:\Users\[YourUsername]\Downloads\blocknet\bin\`)

 			??? tip "Tip: This requires the *blocknetdx-[version]-win64.zip* download version"